Scout’s Motto: “Be Prepared” applies to Veterinary Practice Owners

-A business valuation also identifies the value drivers that can be acted upon to improve value and in turn, improve revenue and income.
+Business valuation also identifies the value drivers that can be acted upon to improve value and, in turn, improve revenue and income.

 Success in exiting a business and avoiding regret involves more than just maximizing value and price.
 It also involves personal financial and emotional success after the sale.